David Dangoor CBE

 Marcus du Sautoy FRS, OBE

-Is The Simonyi Professor for the Public Understanding of Science and a Professor of Mathematics at the University of Oxford.
+Prof. du Sautoy is the Simonyi Professor for the Public Understanding of Science and a Professor of Mathematics at the University of Oxford.
 Formerly a Fellow of All Souls College, and Wadham College, he is now a Fellow of New College, Oxford.
 He was previously President of the Mathematical Association, an EPSRC Senior Media Fellow and a Royal Society University Research Fellow.
 His academic work concerns mainly group theory and number theory.
 In October 2008, he was appointed to the Simonyi Professorship for the Public Understanding of Science, succeeding the inaugural holder Richard Dawkins.

 Dr Randall Perry